 Do They Keep Halal & Haram Foods Separately?

-Another related question to ask them is whether they make conscious efforts to keep Halal and Haram foods away from each other while cutting and preparing food.
-Or do they properly wash their hands etc. when preparing Halal dishes?
+Another related question to ask them is whether they make a conscious effort to keep Halal and Haram food separate when cutting and preparing food.
+Or do they wash their hands etc. properly when preparing Halal food?

-The most important reason for confirming these matters is that you do not want any cross-contamination of foods.
+The most important reason for confirming these things is that you do not want any cross-contamination of food.
 Whether cross-contamination happens or not depends on the circumstances and conditions of each restaurant.

-However, in case you do not have any other choice the best way is to confirm all their cooking procedures before you order any dish at such a restaurant.
+However, if you have no other choice, the best thing to do is to check all their cooking procedures before ordering any food at such a restaurant.

-There is another reason for choosing a Halal restaurant over the ones where you are not sure what you will be served.
-You should support those restaurants which are owned by Muslims and serve 100% Halal food as well.
+There is another reason to choose a halal restaurant over those where you are not sure what you will be served.
+You should support those restaurants that are Muslim owned and serve 100% Halal food.

-In some circumstances, it may be difficult for you to find such eating places in your vicinity.
-However, trying to search for these types of restaurants also brings peace of mind to you which most of us cannot get otherwise.
+You may find it difficult to find such restaurants in your area.
+However, trying to find these types of restaurants will also give you peace of mind that most of us do not have.

 […] Halal Times staff has touched upon a similar topic that might be of interest to those readers who live or visit non-Muslim majority […]